garrandall/popular-music-data/tracks/can-u-believe-robin-thicke.md

 Can you believe

 Can you believe when all hope seems gone
-When your mother and father cant keep you safe from harm Can you forgive in your heart
+When your mother and father can't keep you safe from harm Can you forgive in your heart
 Can you ask for forgiveness
 When nobody else believes can you believe